 Chair hammocks are great for children as they like to swing in them!
 They are ideal for reading or watching tv in indoors.
 It is also great to breastfeed in a hanging chair hammock and they are safe for babies as long as you lie them across the hammock (front to back) and always supervise them.

 We dispatch your order the next working day — or sooner!

-UK delivery is £3.95 for hammocks and/or hooks and £10 for hanging chairs.
-Stands are delivered free to mainland UK addresses - please tell us if there is somewhere the courier can leave your stand, so you don't have to wait in.
-We use both Royal Mail Recorded Delivery or couriers depending on your order.
+UK DELIVERY IS FREE.
+Stands are delivered free to mainland UK addresses only - please tell us if there is somewhere the courier can leave your stand, so you don't have to wait in.
+We use both Royal Mail Signed For or couriers depending on your order.
 Deliveries usually take 2 days in the United Kingdom.
 You can track your package and must generally sign for it on arrival.

 European orders are £15 and international are £25.
 If your shipping charge seems very high, please contact us and we will try to get you a better rate manually on a case by case basis.
 We can deliver stands to some European destinations for a small surcharge, please contact us for details.
 Delivery time is around 1–2 weeks overseas.

 We send our hammock stands by courier within mainland United Kingdom.
 We can deliver stands to some European destinations for a small surcharge — please contact us for details.

 For more details about delivery, please see our terms.